Prestige Payment Systems Reviews & Complaints

 Most Common Complaint Hidden Fees

-In 2015, Prestige Payment Systems’ parent company was the subject of this lawsuit.
-National Payment Systems names company executives Brad Law and Jonathan Beckman as co-defendants in the matter.
-While the suit alleges misrepresentation of rates and fees, it was dismissed in 2016.
+In 2015, Prestige Payment Systems’ parent company faced a lawsuit, with National Payment Systems naming company executives Brad Law and Jonathan Beckman as co-defendants.
+The lawsuit alleged misrepresentation of rates and fees but was ultimately dismissed in 2016.

-Prestige Payment Systems representatives do not often appear to respond to public complaints, and it is unclear at this time whether the company supplies any direct customer service or if it simply outsources it to First Data (Fiserv).
-In light of both the content and the quantity of complaints, we have assigned the company’s customer support a “D” rating and do not consider it worthy of competing with top payment processors for customer service.
+There’s a notable absence of public responses from Prestige Payment Systems representatives to customer complaints.
+It remains uncertain whether the company provides direct customer service or outsources it to First Data (Fiserv).
+Given the volume and nature of complaints, we’ve assigned the company’s customer support a “D” rating, indicating it falls short when compared to top payment processors for customer service.

 Prestige Payment Systems Online Ratings